Bachata Rosa: Tour

 In Spain, the tour had 17 concerts across Spain in July and August including a sold out 22,000 capacity Madrid bullring two nights in a row and leaving thousands of fans stranded outside in the street.
 The concert in Barcelona drew 20,000 fans.
 The concert in Gijon at Hipodromo de Mestas, 30,000 fans attended.
 Over 250,000 tickets were sold in total.
 Following that, he performed in Belgium, Germany and France.

 In Chile, Juan Luis Guerra performed for the first time in February 1991 at XXXII Viña del Mar International Song Festival.
 During the tour, he signed a more than million dollars sponsor deal with Pepsi.
 In Santo Domingo, Dominican Republic, Guerra performed at Estadio Olimpico with a record audience of 80,000 fans on 24 December 1991.

 In 1992 he toured in Latin America; he performed on 20 and 21 June in Managua at Estadio Nacional in front of 70,000 fans.
 Also, he performed in Paraguay, Chile, Costa Rica, Guatemala, Venezuela, Ecuador, Uruguay and Peru.
-In Buenos Aires, Argentina, Guerra performed four consecutive sold-out concert on 22–25 May at the Luna Park.
+In Buenos Aires, Argentina, Guerra performed four consecutive sold-out concert on 22–25 May at the Luna Park selling over 32,000 tickets and grossing US$800,000.
 The last leg of the tour that was scheduled to visit some countries in South America and Brazil, was suspended due to an eye surgery.
 The tour ended in Dominican Republic with a sold-out show at the Estadio Olimpico.

 Critical reception

 The album was praised by critics.
 Jason Birchmeier of Allmusic gave Bachata Rosa 4.5 out of 5 stars and referred to the record as a "milestone effort", writing "Not only is it his career-defining work, it's also one of the finest tropical albums of its era, or any other, for that matter".
 Don Snowden of the Los Angeles Times gave the album a 3 out of 4 star rating and praised the arrangements of the album as "punchy" and "well-crafted".

 At the 34th Grammy Awards, the album received the award for Best Tropical Latin Album.
-At the 1991 Lo Nuestro Awards, Guerra received three awards: Tropical Song of the Year for "Burbujas de Amor", Video of the Year for the music video of "A Pedir su Mano", and Tropical Group of the Year.
+At the 1991 Lo Nuestro Awards, Guerra received three awards: Tropical Song of the Year for "Burbujas de Amor", Video of the Year for the music video of "A Pedir Su Mano", and Tropical Group of the Year.
 A year later, Guerra received two Lo Nuestro awards: Tropical Album of the Year and Tropical Group of the Year.

 Carlos Aguelo of the Latin section of Billboard magazine, named Bachata Rosa best album of 1990 and "Burbujas de Amor" best song.
 In 2006, the Chicago Tribune ranked 19 at their Best-albums list covers gamut of genres list on the Latin section.
+In 2023, ACROARATE included Bachata Rosa on the 100 Essential Albums of Dominican Music List by ACROARTE.
+In 2024, Bachata Rosa ranked at the 221th of the 600 best Latin American album list website.